fabiomcosta/mootools-meio-autocomplete/README.md

 Changelog
 ---------

+##### 2.0.1

+* Moved full Documentation to Github.
+* NEW: **cacheType** option now can be false, which completely disables cache.
+* NEW: **autoFocus** option (boolean: defaults to true) Auto focus first option if there is only one.
+Also selects this one option if element is not active (user moved to other field while request running).

 ##### 2.0
 * This is basically the same as 1.0 but with full support for Mootools 1.3 and greater.